-Maryland blue crab are perhaps the most popular crustacean in the United States.
+Maryland blue crabs are perhaps the most popular crustacean in the United States.
 Prized for their flavorful meat, these crabs are sourced along the entire east coast.
 Blue crabs also comprise much of the American soft-shelled crab availability; they are often blue crabs that have recently molted.
 As a result of its versatility and varied shell densities, the Maryland blue crab can be prepared with a variety of methods.
-If you’re interested in purchasing blue crab, either the hard- or soft-shelled variety, you’ll first want to compare prices in the below grid.
+If you’re interested to order blue crabs online, either the hard- or soft-shelled variety, you’ll first want to compare prices in the below grid.
 Then the guide below the grid explains all you need to know.

 Habitat, Sourcing, and Features

-Blue crabs, also known as Atlantic Blue Crabs and Chesapeake Blue Crabs, are found all along the eastern coast of the United States and into the Gulf of Mexico.
+Blue crabs, also known as Atlantic Blue Crabs, Chesapeake Blue Crabs and Maryland Blue Crabs, are found all along the eastern coast of the United States and into the Gulf of Mexico.
 This crab is of significant culinary and economic importance along the eastern coastal region, especially in North Carolina, Maryland, and Louisiana.
 As the name suggests, the blue crab is the Maryland state crustacean and on the state flag.

 The term “blue crab” can refer to several species, but the Callinectes sapidus is the most frequently sourced in the United States.
 Still, blue crabs are managed as a single species in the Chesapeake Bay and are thus all subject to minimum catch size and seasonal harvest limits.
 There are currently many initiatives designed to maintain a sustainable blue crab population, as overfishing in previous decades has damaged the once-huge population.